zigttp

 Deterministic replay Record I/O boundaries, replay anywhere

-Proven evolution Diff contracts, classify changes
+Proven evolution Diff contracts, classify changes into four verdicts

-Native performance 3ms init - 1.2MB - 4MB baseline
+Native performance ~7ms cold start - 4.8MB - ~13MB baseline